-Two concepts were sketched to indicate some of the potential uses the committee can envision on the site.
+Two concepts were sketched to indicate some the potential uses the committee can envision on the site.
 These are rough conceptual sketches meant only to convey the spirit of the park and not an absolute dictate of how the site should be used.

-These can be used as a starting point for more informed conversations as the park project progresses through eventual consultants, designers, and a steering committee.
+These can be used as a starting point for more informed conversations as the park project progresses through eventual consultants, designers, and steering committee.

-The concepts are based upon two different traffic flows, a critically important factor for the committee:
+The concepts are based upon two different traffic flows, a factor that we consider of critical importance.